URI:

 Scientists Discover Outer Space Isn't Pitch-Black After All

-light that they could attribute to all the galaxies thought to
+that they could attribute to all the galaxies thought to be out

-be out there.
-And it turns out, once that was done, there was
+there.
+And it turns out, once that was done, there was still

-sources was about equal to all the light coming in from the
+was about equal to all the light coming in from the known

 Telescope Science Institute in Baltimore.
 So maybe there are